Privacy Policy

 • accurate, and up to date (“data accuracy”).

-• kept for only as long as we need them for the purposes for which the data are processed (“storage limitation”).
+• kept for only as long as we need them for the purposes for which the data are processed (“storage limitation”), in line with our retention policies.

 • processed in a way that is designed to ensure they will not be lost, destroyed, used for purposes that you are not aware of, or otherwise processed in an unlawful or unauthorised manner (“integrity and confidentiality”).